 What is Entertainment-Education and why consider it as a mechanism for teaching business ethics and corporate compliance?

-Introduced in the 1970s, Entertainment-Education (EE) is a model for developing stories or narratives with the intent to raise awareness of an issue, influence attitudes, or change behavioral intentions (Singhal, Cody, Rogers, & Sabido, 2004).
-To achieve these objectives, producers of EE narratives design the story and the characters hoping that the reader or viewer will be both immersed in the story and connect with the characters.
+Introduced in the 1970s, Entertainment-Education (EE) is a model for developing stories or narratives with the intent to raise awareness of an issue, influence attitudes or change behavioral intentions (Singhal, Cody, Rogers, & Sabido, 2004).
+To achieve these objectives, producers of EE narratives design a story and its characters hoping that the reader or viewer will be both immersed in the story and connect with the characters.
 If a character in a film behaves poorly and is punished, the viewer may decide to avoid that behavior.
 If a character in a story behaves appropriately and is rewarded, the viewer may decide to adopt that behavior.
-This principle of modeling behavior in a story and showing the outcomes, is based on Bandura's (1986) Social Cognitive Theory.
+This principle of modeling behavior in a story and showing the outcomes is based on Bandura's (1986) social cognitive theory.

-Albert Bandura conducted a famous experiment in 1961 where his research team reported that children changed their behaviors after watching a film of a teach kicking and punching an inflatable Bobo Doll.
-Bandura's findings from that experiment, and his Social Cognitive Theory, form a framework for EE design and development.
+Albert Bandura conducted a famous experiment in 1961 where his research team reported that children changed their behaviors after watching a film of a teacher kicking and punching an inflatable Bobo Doll.
+Bandura's findings from that experiment, and his social cognitive theory, form a framework for EE design and development.

 (1) In this example video, the producers wanted to raise awareness of cervical cancer, and change attitudes regarding cervical cancer screening.
 There are three characters in this video: (1) the older sister who has engaged in sexual activity and contracted cervical cancer, (2) the younger sister unaware of the risks associated with unprotected sexual activity, and (3) the grandmother who has no intentions to seek for cervical cancer screenings.
 In the video, the younger sister and the grandmother change their way of thinking and model the desired behaviors.
 Click here: The Tamale Lesson